Undo (company)

+Undo’s software is used in environments including networking & security, financial services, databases, and large-scale simulation systems.

 History

 Undo was initially bootstrapped in 2005 by Greg Law and Julian Smith out of Law’s garden shed in Cambridge.
 Law and Smith developed the core technology that would eventually become UDB (formerly UndoDB), a reversible debugger for Linux software.

 LiveRecorder was then developed based on UndoDB to enable development teams to record and replay the execution of software programs.

 In 2012, Undo secured its initial seed funding.
 It closed a $3.3 million Series A funding round in 2016, and a $14 million Series B in 2018.

+Products

+Undo's tools support x86 processors and ARM.